giantswarm/docs/src/content/getting-started/provision-your-first-workload-cluster/_index.md

 ### Deleting the workload cluster {#deleting-workload-cluster}

 Deletion works in the same way: run `kubectl delete -f FILENAME.yaml` and the operators in the management cluster will delete the resources in a few minutes.
-Please do not directly delete the CAPI custom resources (such as `Cluster`, `AWSCluster` or `MachineDeployment`) since this may leave resources behind or even lead to inadvertently recreating the cluster once the `App` is reconciled again.
+Please don't directly delete the CAPI custom resources (such as `Cluster`, `AWSCluster` or `MachineDeployment`) since this may leave resources behind or even lead to inadvertently recreating the cluster once the `App` is reconciled again.
 Deletion should be done exactly like the creation, using the original manifests.
 For the CAPI product family, our example output file `cluster.yaml` contains 2 `App` and 2 `ConfigMap` manifests.
 If you no longer have the manifests at hand, delete the following:

 - `App/<cluster>`
 - `ConfigMap/<cluster>-userconfig`